placeTW/discord-bot/functions/reacts-README.md

   - If `react_with_all` and `react_with_one` are both `false`, the probability is calcuated per reaction.

-`replies`: The possible replies that the bot will reply to the original message with if the criteria match.
+`possible_replies`: The possible replies that the bot will reply to the original message with if the criteria match.
 - `chance`: A float that represents the probability of the reply occurring.
 This should be a value between 0 and 1.
 - `message`: A string that represents the reply message that the bot will use.
 - `type`: An optional string that specifies the type of the reply message.